ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 > **Note:** The term **publishing** is a bit misleading, because it refers to the publishing of provider records to the DHT; not the actual content.
 For this reason, you might see the term **advertising** also used.

-This is a continuous process that starts when you first add content to an IPFS node and repeats every 12 hours (by default) as long as the node is running.

 When you add a file to an IPFS node using the `ipfs add` command, here's how it becomes published and discoverable across the network:

 1. The file is chunked into blocks and a [Merkle DAG](https://docs.ipfs.io/concepts/merkle-dag/) is constructed.
 You get back the root CID of the DAG.
-2. The blocks of the file are made available over [Bitswap](https://docs.ipfs.io/concepts/bitswap/) so any peers can request.
+2. The blocks of the file are made available over [Bitswap](https://docs.ipfs.io/concepts/bitswap/) so that any peer can request them.
-3. Mappings of CIDs to network addresses (including CIDs of the block and the root CID) are advertised to the DHT.
-These **provider records** have an expiry time of 24 hours (accounting for provider churn) and need to be **reprovided** by the node every 12 hours (accounting for peer churn).
+3. The node advertises mappings of CIDs to network addresses known as **provider records** (including CIDs of the blocks and the root CID) to the DHT.
+This is a continuous process that repeats every 12 hours as long as the node is running (accounting for peer churn).
+The **provider records** have an expiry time of 24 hours (accounting for provider churn).

 ## Debugging content publishing